nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_discharge_details.md

 		</tr>
 		<tr>
 			<td>Discharge method</td>
 			<td>The method of discharge from hospital.
-National codes: e.g.. patient discharged on clinical advice or with clinical consent; patient discharged him/herself or was discharged by a relative or advocate; patient died; stillbirth</td>
+National codes: e.g. patient discharged on clinical advice or with clinical consent; patient discharged him/herself or was discharged by a relative or advocate; patient died; stillbirth</td>
 			<td>0 to 1</td>
 			<td>R</td>
 			<td>Text - Currently not to be coded for Transfer of Care Documents</td>
 		</tr>
 		<tr>
 			<th>Discharge destination cluster</th>
 			<th>The destination of the patient on discharge.
 National codes.
-Eg, High Dependency Unit.</th>
+E.g., High Dependency Unit.</th>
 			<th>0 to 1</th>
 			<th>R</th>
 			<th></th>